 SRA141 – A SELECTIVE CDC7 INHIBITOR

-Cdc7 is a serine-threonine kinase which acts as an essential regulator of both DNA replication and the DDR network.
+Cdc7 is a serine-threonine kinase which acts as a key regulator of both DNA replication and is involved in the DDR network.
 Over-expression of Cdc7 and its partner proteins is correlated with unfavorable clinical outcomes and poor survival in a broad range of solid tumors and hematological malignancies.
 Inhibition of Cdc7 has been shown to cause cancer cell death in a p53-independent manner, and to induce tumor stasis or regression in a variety of in vivo cancer models.

 Cdc7, together with its partner proteins Dbf4 or Drf1, is responsible for activating DNA replication during S phase through phosphorylation of the MCM2-7 helicase.
 Cdc7 also stabilizes stalled replication forks and indirectly regulates the S phase DNA damage checkpoint by phosphorylating claspin, an essential Chk1 adaptor protein.